East Atlanta Santa 3

-East Atlanta Santa 3 is a commercial mixtape by American rapper Gucci Mane.
+East Atlanta Santa 3 is the seventy-eighth mixtape by American rapper Gucci Mane.
 It was released on December 20, 2019 by Atlantic Records and GUWOP Enterprises.
 The mixtape is Gucci Mane's third project of 2019, following June 2019's Delusions of Grandeur and October 2019's Woptober II, and features 16 tracks.
 The project includes guest appearances from Kranium, Jason Derulo, Asian Doll, Rich the Kid and Quavo.

 Singles

 The lead single off the mixtape is "Jingle Bales Intro", which was released alongside the project on December 20, 2019.
 Its music video premiered on Gucci Mane's YouTube channel on December 18, 2019, two days before its actual official release.
 The second single released is "She Miss Me", which released on December 20, 2019, alongside the mixtape.
 It has a guest appearance from American rapper Rich the Kid.
 Its music video arrived on the same day as the song.